House and Garden magazine was launched in 1901 as a journal devoted to

 architecture.
 Founding editors were Herbert C. Wise, Wilson Eyre, and

 Frank Miles Day, all Philadelphia architects.
 The magazine became part

 of Condé Montrose Nast's publishing empire when he bought an interest in

 it in 1911; he became sole owner in 1915 and changed the focus to

-The US magazine was renamed HG in March 1988 under editor Anna Wintour and ceased publication in 1993.
+interior design as part of his strategy of specialized publications.
+The magazine was renamed HG in March 1988 under editor Anna Wintour and ceased publication in 1993.
 House & Garden relaunched in 1996 under editor Dominique Browning; the last US issue owas

 Click a link to view a magazine in PDF format.
 In Windows, right-click to save and download.
 The magazine files are large.
 Depending on connection speed, access may take a few minutes.